rcotter/jekyll-now/_posts/2017-4-3-angular1-redux-10-left-overs.md

 It seems to me that many of the intricacies of Angular are mitigated.
 Digest issues nearly disappear.
 We avoid `ngModel` and `ngChange`.

-What is most appealing to me is how we extract business logic away from our framework into pure javascript.
+What is most appealing to me is how we have clear guidance against which to extract business logic away from our framework into pure javascript.
 It seems that this paves the road to migrating to another framework.
 The real value in our code remains; clean, easily understood and very testable.

 ## Performance
 But, how does this all perform?
-Standing on the shoulders of giants
+Let's stand on the shoulders of giants.

 * [An index of articles](http://redux.js.org/docs/faq/Performance.html){:target="_blank"}
 * [Part 1](http://blog.mgechev.com/2015/03/02/immutability-in-angularjs-immutablejs/){:target="_blank"}